 Membership of Roundhay Music enables Andrew's flute students free access if they wish to perform in the students' concerts which are held every term, and they also become eligible to join Roundhay Music's chamber groups and children's orchestra.

 The concerts held each term by Roundhay Music give Andrew's flute students the opportunity to gain performance experience in front of a friendly and supportive audience.
 The concerts are timed to coincide with the start of the music exam periods, so pieces can be aired before practical grades are taken and to give a platform to the many groups who wish to perform music they have been rehearsing.
 Not only are the concerts an enjoyable social occasion where students can share their music with family and friends, they can also be empowering and beneficial to students in other aspects of their lives, as can be seen from the following student's experience...

 Welcome flute lover!
-Whether you are an aspiring flute player or an advanced flautist, if you are looking for a flute teacher, do take a look round Andrew Littlewood's web site to see whether he is the right teacher for you.
+Whether you are an aspiring flute player or an advanced flautist, if you are looking for flute lessons in Leeds, do take a look round Andrew Littlewood's web site to see whether he is the right teacher for you.

 Andrew is a highly qualified flautist and is keen to pass on his specialist knowledge to his pupils.
 Amongst his qualifications is a G.Mus (Graduate in Music) university degree, and his many other qualifications can be seen on his Profile.